You can find direct contact information for your individual legislators below:

 You can help protect Medicaid by telling your Members of Congress to:

-- SUPPORT the EMPOWER Care Act to fund the Money Follows the Person program (House & Senate).
+- SUPPORT bills to fund the Money Follows the Person program (House & Senate).

 - SUPPORT the bills on Electronic Visit Verification that delays implementation requirements for personal care services for a year (House & Senate).

 - OPPOSE the bills that would prioritize institutional care in Institutions for Mental Illness (IMDs) over community based care (House &Senate).